Menu

 Classifier node defined

-TIP: Always classify before extracting.
-Trying to extract with the wrong schema wastes tokens and retries.
-One cheap classification call prevents expensive downstream failures.
+TIP: Always classify before you extract.
+The wrong schema wastes tokens and retries.
+One cheap label call saves costly failures later.

-Each extraction node uses the appropriate schema and handles its own retry logic.
-The structure mirrors the single-schema pattern we built earlier.
+Each extract node uses its own schema and its own retry logic.
+The shape mirrors the single-schema pattern from before.

 python